yukikitayama/webapp-nextjs-ts/README.md

 `npm run build` builds the production application in the `.next` folder

 `npm run start` starts a Node.js server which serves both statically generated and server-side rendered pages.

+## Layout

+Every page has a nevigation at the top and a footer at the bottom.

+In PC display, menu button appears in the nevigation.
+In mobile screen, the navigation has title and menu icon, and when click the icon, menu slides from the side to appear.

+The footer contains the icons to social media such as LinkedIn, GitHub, Instagram.

 ## Components